- Parking Tickets

 Ordinance 10.630(6) and (7): (6) Habitual Violation.
 When a vehicle is subject to an outstanding balance of $400.00 or more in parking tickets and additional fees issued by the City of Manitowoc, the vehicle may be considered in habitual violation of the parking ordinances until such time that all outstanding parking tickets are paid in full.
 Further, upon subsequent violation, contact or sighting, a vehicle considered to be in habitual violation of the parking ordinance pursuant to sections 10.390-10.550 may be towed and impounded at the owner's expense.
 (7) Release of Vehicle.
 A person wishing his/her vehicle to be released must provide identification and a receipt showing all outstanding parking citations are paid in full, including the citation for which the towing occurred as well as any towing, storage, or administration fee assessed pursuant to subsection (3) of this section.
 Whenever all such charges are paid, the vehicle shall be released to its owner.
 If a citation upon which removal and storage is authorized is released by the Chief of Police or his duly authorized representative or dismissed by the court because the citation was improperly issued, the Chief of Police or his duly authorized representative shall release the vehicle without payment of charges for removal and storage and shall refund any charges for removal and storage of such vehicle which shall have previously been paid.

-Leaf pickup residential parking ban from 7:00 AM - 3:00 PM on your street sweeping day is in effect from October 1, 2017 to November 17, 2017 per City Ordinance 10.430.
+Leaf pickup residential parking ban from 6:00 AM - 3:00 PM on your street sweeping day is in effect from October 3, 2022, to November 18, 2021, per City Ordinance 10.430.
 No bush or garden waste will be picked up.
-If your street has a parking lane (you can park in front of your residence), leaves should be placed in the parking lane of the street in front of your residence the evening before your street sweeping day.
+If your street has a parking lane, leaves should be placed in the parking lane of the street in front of your residence the evening before your street sweeping day.
 No leaves will be removed from the terrace (grassy area between the sidewalk and the curb).
-Streets without a parking lane (you are not allowed to park in front of your residence), leaves should continue to be placed on the terrace.
+Streets without a parking lane, leaves should continue to be placed on the terrace.
+Please check back for more information on the 2023 leaf pick-up schedule.

 Ordinance 10.530 Twenty-Four Hour Parking: No vehicle shall be parked on those portions of 8th and Washington Streets not included within the limits described in MMC 10.390 or on any other street within the City of Manitowoc, in one place or on any municipally owned parking lot located within the City limits, longer than 24 consecutive hours.

-Ordinance 10.410 Parking Regulated December 1 to March 31 (Winter Ban Parking):(1) There shall be no parking on all marked State or Federal highways, County Trunk Highways, City bus routes, any industrial truck routes specified in MMC 10.750, in any municipal parking lot (with the exception of leased stalls) or in other designated streets in the City of Manitowoc during the months of December, January, February and March of each year between the hours of 1:00 a.m. and 6:00 a.m.
+Ordinance 10.410 Parking Regulated in Inclement Weather:(1) There shall be no parking on all marked State or Federal highways, County Trunk Highways, City bus routes, any industrial truck routes specified in MMC 10.750, in any municipal parking lot (with the exception of leased stalls and lots otherwise posted) or in other designated streets in the City of Manitowoc between the hours of 1:00 a.m. and 6:00 a.m. when a "Winter Parking Ban" is declared by the Mayor or designee, pursuant to subsection (2) of this section.
+To view the full list of streets included in the Winter Ban Parking, refer to MMC 10.410.

 Ordinance 10.410(2) Snow Emergency Parking Ban: (2) In addition to the parking restrictions of subsection (1) of this section, the Mayor may at any time during the year when snow conditions require, or snow plowing operations are imminent, or in the interest of public safety, restrict or prohibit parking on any or all streets in the City of Manitowoc as necessary.
 The Mayor shall announce the exercise of the powers granted in this subsection (2) over local radio stations and, when time permits, in a local newspaper.